About the States Assembly

 Members need to read and research the main issues to be debated so that they can participate in the discussions and bring amendments if their constituents would be disadvantaged by any proposals, or where their constituents have expressed strong views.

-States meetings typically start at 9:30am and usually finish around 5:30pm but last as long as it takes to finish debating all matters on the Order Papers, which are published on the States Assembly website.
+States meetings typically start on Tuesdays at 9:30am and usually finish around 5:30pm.
+Meetings may take several days and last as long as it takes to finish debating all matters on the Order Papers, which are published on the States Assembly website.
 You can watch meetings live online or catch-up by watching recordings of the meeting on the States Assembly website.

 Ministers, Committees and Scrutiny Panels